hamzaali265/skillswap-frontend/README.md

 ## 📄 License

-This project is licensed under the ISC License.
+This project is licensed under the MIT License.

-## 🙏 Acknowledgments

-- **Tailwind CSS** for the utility-first CSS framework
-- **Lucide** for the beautiful icon set
-- **React Community** for the amazing ecosystem
-- **Unsplash** for the sample user avatars

----

-Built with ❤️ using React and Tailwind CSS
-# skillswap-frontend